usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/windows.rst

 	7. Open a Command Prompt window as an administrator, and go to the WINDIR\system32\sysprep directory.
 Then run::

 		sysprep.exe /generalize /oobe /shutdown

-..note: This will shutdown the machine.
-Do not boot the machine again !
+.. note:: This will shutdown the machine.
+Do not boot the machine again!

 Installing Updated Golden Images